 - Quality time—you feel most loved when those who are important to you spend quality time with you and are fully present.
 This could be anything from watching the latest Netflix film together to Nordic walking in the great outdoors.

-- Physical touch—whether it be hand-holding, hugging, or cuddling, you feel most loved when your partner shows affection through physical touch.
+- Physical touch—whether it be hand-holding, hugging, or cuddling, you feel most loved when your partner shows affection through physical touch and positive body language.

 - Acts of service—it could be something as simple as taking out the garbage or doing a DIY task you've been putting off.
 When your partner does something practical that helps you out, you feel loved.